 ArtsFlash Events at Tufts

 Each year, thousands of students on all the Tufts campuses take classes in the arts and participate in performance events as both artists and audience members.
-This past spring, The Department of Drama and Dance, along with Art and Art History, Film and Media Studies, Tufts SMFA, and Tufts ExCollege, celebrated the Arts at Tufts with a series of arts "flashes" created by programs across the Medford and SMFA campuses.
+This past spring, The Department of Theatre, Dance, and Performance Studies, along with Art and Art History, Film and Media Studies, Tufts SMFA, and Tufts ExCollege, celebrated the Arts at Tufts with a series of arts "flashes" created by programs across the Medford and SMFA campuses.
 As students encountered these performances, they were invited to ask how the arts engage with critical questions of identity, citizenship, and belonging.
 The events offered space for all members of the Tufts community to share inspiration and create paths forward into the future.

 The Arts Flash series erupted at a series of unexpected locations throughout the semester.
 The events included short films, music, drama, dance, and spoken word performances, and presented opportunities to create spontaneous pieces of art.
 Students joined us as audience members, co-creators, and fellow artists.

 The King Stag, by Carlo Gozzi, adapted and directed by Natalya Baldyga in collaboration with Daniel McCusker

 In February 2017, the Department of Theatre, Dance, and Performance Studies was pleased to present The King Stag by Carlo Gozzi.
 In the prologue, director Natalya Baldyga discussed her passion for the production: "This production is a result of a thirty-year love affair.
 I first encountered The King Stag as a young college student, when I worked for Italian director Giovanni Pampiglione in Rome.
 I would go on to research and write about Carlo Gozzi in college, graduate school, and beyond.
 Producing my own translation and adaptation has allowed me to combine my scholarly interests in eighteenth-century theatre with my artistic love of physical theatre."